sveinbjornt/Platypus/README.md

 * **[⇩ Download Platypus 5.3](http://sveinbjorn.org/files/software/platypus.zip)**
 (Intel 64-bit, 10.8 or later, ~3.3 MB)

+Platypus is free, open source software and has been maintained for a very long time.
+If you find this program useful, please [make a donation](https://sveinbjorn.org/donations).

 ## Features

 * Supports shell scripts, Python, Perl, Ruby, PHP, Swift, Expect, Tcl, AWK, JavaScript, AppleScript or any other user-specified interpreter